Have You Been Arrested for DUI in the East Bay?

-Driving under the influence (DUI) is unlawful in the state of California.
-Generally, if a driver is found to have a blood alcohol content (BAC) of .08% or greater, of be under the influence of a drug, prescription or over the counter, he or she will be arrested and charged with DUI.
+Driving under the influence (DUI) is against the law in the State of California.
+Generally, if a driver is found to have a blood alcohol content (BAC) of 0.08% or greater, of be under the influence of a drug, prescription or over the counter, he or she will be arrested and charged with DUI.
 DUI charges are serious and complex.
 When an individual is charged with DUI in California, it is important to understand that a conviction will lead to both administrative and criminal penalties.

 If you have been arrested in Alameda or Contra Costa County, you have only 10 days to request an administrative hearing.
 An administrative hearing gives a driver the opportunity to dispute his or her automatic license suspension.
 The 10-day policy is strict.
 If a driver fails to request an administrative hearing within the allotted 10 days, he or she will have forfeited the right to a hearing.